Step by step

 Computed tomography (CT) scan

 The computed tomography, often called a CT scan, is also known as a computerized axial tomography (CAT) scan.
 A CT scan is a form of computed radiography (X-ray) that takes a 3-dimenional image of the internal organs in your body.
-As prostate cancer often spreads to the pelvic lymph nodes, your urologist may be particularly interested in knowing whether the cancer has spread to the smaller organs of your immune system.
+As prostate cancer often spreads to the pelvic and abdominal nodes, your urologist may be particularly interested in knowing whether the cancer has spread to the smaller organs of your immune system.
 CT scans can also be used before a radiotherapy treatment to know the prostate’s exact dimensions.

 For a CT scan, you will probably need to fast for a few hours (no solids or liquids).
 Before the CT scan, a non-radioactive colourant that helps to see the internal organs more clearly is injected.
 During the procedure, which lasts about 20 minutes, you will be lying still on a table that will slide slowly into the donut-shaped machine.
 A camera located on the inside of the machine’s ring will take a series of images of your entire body without ever touching you.
 You may be asked to hold your breath at times in order to take clearer images.
 Once completed, computer software will put these pictures together to form a three-dimensional image of the area of interest.